 For Churchie’s students, a holistic and immersive approach to learning in these areas has ensured that STEAM learning is well established, occurring on multiple layers within and between Churchie faculties.

-The goal of STEAM education is have students engage in an interdisciplinary and applied approach, which has been a feature of the Churchie curriculum for several years.
+The goal of STEAM education is to have students engage in an interdisciplinary and applied approach, which has been a feature of the Churchie curriculum for several years.
 With high participation rates in maths and sciences, and many opportunities to bring together technology, engineering and creative arts, students are well immersed in a STEAM agenda and well prepared to take on the increasing need for skills in these fields post-graduation.

 Innovative learning spaces, such as Churchie’s Hayward Midson creative precinct